mautic/grav-plugin-login-oauth2-auth0/README.md

 ## Usage

-**Describe how to use the plugin.**
+**Enable the plugin and follow on-screen instructions.**

 ## Credits

-**This module wasn't written entirely from scratch.
+*This module wasn't written entirely from scratch.
 This is largely based on https://github.com/trilbymedia/grav-plugin-login-oauth2-slack .
-All credits to the original authors.**
+All credits to the original authors.*

 ## To Do